arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ***If you have any problem, try rebooting your computer to ensure that all the drivers, libraries, and dependencies are working and up to date.***

-Once you have completed the setup, open the Arduino PLC IDE program, and the welcome screen will greet you.
+Once the setup is complete, open the Arduino PLC IDE program, and the welcome screen will greet you.

 ![Welcome screen](assets/welcome.png)